Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Method

-We employ a two-stage supervised pretraining approach using the STL-10 dataset with stratified sampling across data subsets ranging from 5\% to 100\% of the full training corpus.
-Our methodology compares transfer learning approaches against a baseline control where models train directly on natural color images without pretraining, establishing the performance ceiling for direct supervised learning.
+We employ a two-stage supervised learning curriculum using the STL-10 dataset with stratified sampling across data subsets ranging from 5\% to 100\% of the full training corpus.
+Our methodology compares this structure first learning approach against a baseline control where models train directly on natural color images, establishing the performance ceiling for direct supervised learning.

-We convert the original STL-10 \cite{coates:2011stl10} training images to line drawings using the method from \cite{chan:2022}, which extracts the most crucial features in line form.
-For the artistic style variants, we apply style transfer techniques from \cite{huang:2017} to generate stylized versions of the original images, creating distinct visual abstractions that test semantic transfer across diverse visual domains.
+We convert the original STL-10 \citep{coates:2011stl10} training images to line drawings using the method from \citet{chan:2022}, which extracts the most crucial features in line form.
+For the artistic style variants, we apply style transfer techniques from \citet{huang:2017} to generate stylized versions of the original images, creating distinct visual abstractions that test semantic transfer across diverse visual domains.
+We also use Canny edge detection to generate images as a naive control.

-In the transfer learning protocol, we first pretrain on source domains including line drawings and various artistic styles, all using identical class labels as the target domain.
+In our two stage curriculum, models first undergo a foundational training phase on source domains including line drawings and various artistic styles, all using identical class labels as the target domain.
 Line drawings serve as our primary focus, providing structural information without color, while the artistic styles function as arbitrary augmentations to compare against.
-We then fine-tune the pretrained models on natural color images, allowing them to leverage learned semantic representations while adapting to target visual characteristics.
+We then train the models on natural color images, allowing them to leverage learned semantic representations while adapting to target visual characteristics.